-The Isabella Cannon Global Education Center (GEC) staff offer Study Abroad Workshops daily.
-Workshops cover topics like course planning, finding and applying for a program, finding returned students, and identifying interests and needs.
+The Isabella Cannon Global Education Center (GEC) staff offer Study Abroad Advising Sessions weekly.
+Workshops cover topics such as course planning, finding and applying for a program, finding returned students, and identifying interests and needs.
 The GEC staff are more than happy to take questions at these workshops.
 Please bring a laptop to the session!

 As you begin to plan for study abroad, it is important to think about your own academic and personal goals.
 There are several different questions you need to consider as you plan for a study abroad experience.